dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git pull upstream develop
     git push origin develop
+    git merge origin develop

   The first command pulls changes from the original repository (the `METplus GitHub repository <https://github.com/dtcenter/METplus>`_ that you see when you run *git remote -v* and that you set to upstream in step 4 above).
 The second command pushes those changes to your forked repository.
+The third command will merge the local develop branch into the feature branch.

 Commit changes to feature branch